Mason Tipton

 Mason Tipton (born September 27, 2000) is an American professional football wide receiver for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Yale Bulldogs.

 Early life

 Tipton grew up in Akron, Ohio, and attended Archbishop Hoban High School.
 At Hoban, he played football and baseball and was a three-time state football champion.
 He committed to play college football for the Yale Bulldogs upon concluding his senior season over an offer from Kent State.

 College career

-Tipton played football at Yale from 2019 to 2023, appearing in 36 games and making 33 starts.
+Tipton played football at Yale University from 2019 to 2023, appearing in 36 games and making 33 starts.
 During the 2023 season, Tipton was named a unanimous first-team All-Ivy selection.
 He finished third in school history in career receiving touchdowns with 19, fifth in career receptions with 132 and sixth in career receiving yards with 2,067.